By Tim Lambert

 The first Hoddesdon and Broxbourne Carnival of Light was held in 2007.

 Today Hoddesdon is largely a commuter town for London.
-Today the population of Hoddesdon is 20,000.
+In 2022 the population of Hoddesdon was 20,000.